Harassed by a Ghost

 Despite the likelihood that Hawker’s discovery of the diurnal was a ploy to give the folk tale the crisp details and satisfying closure of a literary short story, some readers believed it wasn’t fiction at all.
 Among them was the Reverend R. Wilkins Rees, who wrote a fascinating article titled “Ghost-Layers and Ghost-Laying,” printed in The Church Treasury of History: Custom, Folk-lore, Etc. He summarizes (at length!)
 Hawker’s story, and then discusses some of Ruddle’s fellow ghost-busting clergymen who also lived in Cornwall at about the same period.
 Thomas Flavel is an interesting one, and there’s the fiery Richard Dodge.
-The latter is already listed in my Ghost Hunter Hall of Fame.
+The latter already has been inducted into in the Ghost Hunter Hall of Fame.

 And now John Ruddle is in the Hall, too.
 Eager to become even more confused by what is fact and what is fiction in the muddle of Ruddle?
 I recommend Alfred Robbins’ article in The Cornish Magazine and S. Baring-Gould’s chapter in his Cornish Characters and Strange Events.